What is reduplication?

 The added word usually goes after the first, although there are a few reduplicants where the added word goes before - for example knick-knack.

 The coinage of reduplcated phrases is often done just for fun and the undoubted pleasure to be had from playing with words..

-There are numerous alliterative and rhyming idioms, which are a significant feature of the language.
+There are numerous alliterative and rhyming idioms and these are a significant feature of the language.
 These aren't restricted to poets and Cockneys; everyone uses them.
 We start in the nursery with choo-choos, move on in adult life to hanky-panky and end up in the nursing home having a sing-song.

-These are phrases suggestive of a toing and froing motion, that is, indicating a thing that is this and then that; for example, ding-dong, see-saw, tick-tock, zig-zag.
+These are phrases suggestive of a toing and froing motion, that is, indicating a thing which is this and then that; for example, ding-dong, see-saw, tick-tock, zig-zag.